 ] This downward trend indicates that no replacement is likely to be found for Lolita when she dies or leaves the Miami Seaquarium.

 Summary of retirement plan and procedures for retiring Lolita to her native waters

 Beyond general acceptance of the merits of Lolita's retirement, Seaquarium staff are needed for pre-transport preparation and research, all stages of transport, and for Lolita's initial care in her retirement facility, both to apply their long-term familiarity with her daily habits and the details of care protocols and to reduce stress and enhance Lolita's confidence and trust as the transport proceeds.
 Seaquarium staff will be invited to examine the retirement facility in advance of transport to advise on any particulars of the facility or procedures.
 The best results will come when all principle parties effectively collaborate in the planning process.

-On San Juan Island Lolita will be medically supervised, provided with the same fish diet she is accustomed to and given structured companionship sessions.
+While in her seapen Lolita will be medically supervised, provided with the same fish diet she is accustomed to and given structured companionship sessions.
 Initially she will be provided the same diet she is accustomed to, while gradually testing her responses to live salmon.